jcrist/msgspec/README.rst

     </p>

-``msgspec`` is a *fast* and *friendly* serialization library for Python.
-It
+``msgspec`` is a *fast* serialization and validation library, with builtin support for JSON_, MessagePack_, YAML_, and TOML_.
+It features:
-includes:

-- 🚀 **High performance encoders/decoders** for common protocols (currently
+- 🚀 **High performance encoders/decoders** for common protocols.
-  JSON, MessagePack, YAML and TOML).
 The JSON and MessagePack implementations regularly benchmark_ as the fastest options for Python.

+- 🎉 **Support for a wide variety of Python types**.
+Additional types may be supported through extensions_.

-- 📏 **Zero-cost schema validation** using familiar Python type annotations.
+- 🔍 **Zero-cost schema validation** using familiar Python type annotations.
   In benchmarks_ ``msgspec`` decodes *and* validates JSON ~2x faster than orjson_ can decode it alone.